MoritzB90/PyRID/sphinx/Users/Installation.rst

    `Anaconda <https://www.anaconda.com/products/distribution>`_

-2. Download PyRID from the GitHub repository and extract it:
+2. Download PyRID-0.0.1.tar.gz from the GitHub repository and extract it:

    `PyRID on GitHub <https://github.com/MoritzB90/PyRID>`_

 3. Open Anaconda Prompt on your computer.

-4. Go to the directory to which you downloaded PyRID:
+4. Go to the directory to which you downloaded PyRID-0.0.1.tar.gz:

    >>> $ cd <your directory>

+5. Create a new environment:

+   >>> conda create -n pyrid-env

+   >>> conda activate pyrid-env

-5. Pip install PyRID:
+6. Pip install PyRID:

-   >>> $ pip install pyrid
+   >>> $ pip install PyRID-0.0.1.tar.gz

-To edit your python scripts and run pyrid we recommend to use Spyder or Jupyter Lab, which both come with the Anaconda distribution.
+To run your PyRID python scripts you can use, e.g., Spyder or Jupyter Lab, which both come with the Anaconda distribution.